yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > 1. {% tool [varVAMP](toolshed.g2.bx.psu.edu/repos/iuc/varvamp/varvamp/1.1.2+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Multiple alignment of viral sequences"*: `outputAlignment` (output of **MAFFT** {% icon tool %})
 >    - *"What kind of primers would you like to design? (varvamp mode)"*: `qPCR primers (qpcr)`
->        - *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify max ambiguous nts, estimate suitable threshold`
+>        - *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify values for both`
+>        - *"Threshold for consensus nucleotides"*: `0.93`
 >        - *"Maximum number of ambiguous nucleotides per primer to be tolerated (default: 2)"*: `2`
 >        - *"Maximum number of ambiguous nucleotides per qPCR probe to be tolerated"*: `1`
 >        - *"Top n qPCR amplicons to test"*: `50`